deichdeich/exofit/README.md

 There's a neat little feature that lets you watch the fit happen in real time.
 Definition of exhilirating.

-The rest of the code (i.e. most of it) is by Laura Kreidberg (http://astro.uchicago.edu/~kreidberg/).
+The rest of the code (i.e. most of it) is by Laura Kreidberg (http://astro.uchicago.edu/~kreidberg/) and included here with permission.